jayzheng98/jayzheng98.github.io/_projects/project2.md

 <hr>

 ## Introduction
-**1.** Each cyberattack event can be expressed as a specific **behavior** on a specific **entity** (system, file, process, etc.) at a specific **time**.
+**1.** Each attack event can be expressed as a specific **behavior** on a specific **entity** (system, file, process...) at a specific **time**.
 These events do not exist independently but have causal relationships and chronological orders.
-However, current security tools are almost point-to-point.
-Although they can accurately detect vulnerabilities, viruses and even abnormal behaviors, they are not able to further correlate these events
+However, current security tools are almost **point-to-point**.
+Although they can accurately detect vulnerabilities, viruses and abnormal behaviors, they are not able to further correlate these events

 **2.** We believe the Knowledge Graph (KG) will be a plausible **complement** to the traditional security tools since it can mine, analyze and construct the relationships among various entities to correlate attack events and restore the attack chain as complete as possible

-**3.** In this final stage, we intend to merge all the outputs of previous work with a well-developed cybersecurity KG to further construct **the KG of the railway signal system**, and write a set of preliminary reasoning rules to drive the graph to automatically dig out the attack chains hide in normal data
+**3.** We intend to merge all the outputs of previous work with a well-developed cybersecurity KG to further construct **the KG of railway signal system**, and write a set of preliminary rules to drive the graph to automatically dig out attack chains hide in normal data
 <br>

 ## Environment and Tools